UlyssesZh/UlyssesZh.github.io/_drafts/2023-03-26-convex-pareto.md

 ---
-title: 'The Pareto set of spatial preference relations is the convex hull of ideal points'
+title: The Pareto set of spatial preference relations is the convex hull of ideal points
 date: 2023-03-26 16:03:46 -0700
 categories:
   - economics
 tags:
   - functional analysis
   - preference relation
   - pareto efficiency
 layout: post
+excerpt: >
-excerpt: 'The spatial preference relation is the preference relation over a metric space where points nearer to the ideal point are preferred.
+  The spatial preference relation is the preference relation over a metric space where points nearer to the ideal point are preferred.
-Suppose there are some agents with spatial preference relations over a strictly convex space, then the Pareto set of them is the convex hull of their ideal points.'
+  Suppose there are some agents with spatial preference relations over a strictly convex space, then the Pareto set of them is the convex hull of their ideal points.
 ---

 A **spatial preference relation** (with ideal point $a$)